discourse/discourse-developer-docs/docs/03-code-internals/19-service-objects.md

 This is one of the most powerful steps.
 Its main purpose is to validate the incoming data before feeding it to the models and to the service at a more global level.
 This is actually `ActiveModel` validations but applied to the incoming parameters.

-By default, this step will run coercions and validations defined in the `Contract` class.
+This step will run coercions and validations defined in the provided block.
 If the contract isn’t valid (at least one validation failed), then the execution flow will stop.

 ### `transaction`